cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ## The Goal of the Game

 Foremost, the goal of the game is to have fun together as a group.
-It\'s crucial that everyone enjoy the gameplay within a dark, unforgiving sci-fi horror setting, a world where doom and despair may befall the characters created by the players.
+It's crucial that everyone enjoy the gameplay within a dark, unforgiving sci-fi horror setting, a world where doom and despair may befall the characters created by the players.
 There will be triumph, too.
 But perhaps not for every character.